EXCLUSIVE: "All Change" for Transport Department SpAds

-The transport Department is seeing a total SpAd change-over as policy man Rupert Reid is following former comms SpAd Emma Barr out the door.
+The transport Department is seeing a total SpAd change-over as policy man Rupert Reid is following popular former comms SpAd Emma Barr (who recently departed Government for international comms agency Grayling) out the door.
 Reid is taking his love for ‘transport’ to heart by moving to Morocco to join his other half who has been posted there as a diplomat.
 Reid had been with the Transport Department since August 2019, implemented many of the recommendations he produced while at Policy Exchange.
 It’s been a busy department – reversing many Beeching cuts, banning internal combustion engine cars by 2030, veterans railcard, Brexit prep, and a Hydrogen Transport Hub in Tees Valley.

 Reid’s last task was to assemble a new team.
 Guido can exclusively reveal they are…